zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

 description: >
 ---

-## Deploy an application using the Dapr cluster extension for Azure Arc-enabled Kubernetes cluster
+## Deploy an application using the Dapr Cluster extension for Azure Arc-enabled Kubernetes cluster

 The following Jumpstart scenario will guide you on how to set up [Dapr](https://dapr.io/) for the Azure Arc-enabled Kubernetes cluster.
 In this scenario, you will enable the Dapr by deploying the Dapr extension on your Azure Arc-enabled Kubernetes cluster.
 You will also be deploying a Python application that generates messages and a Node application that consumes and persists them on Azure Cache for Redis.